auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 # Overview of the G3P

+This section is intended to give an accurate overview of the G3P's major cryptographic constructions, but also tries to not get lost in the finer details.
+Thus this section is not suitable as an implementation reference.

 Note that any identifier written in `UpperCamelCase` is an external parameter that must be filled in before hashing can be completed, any identifer written in `lowerCamelCase` is some intermediate or final result of the password hashing computation, and any identifier written in `ALL-CAPS` is a standard cryptographic routine or a syntax-generating routine.

-`+` is sort of a generic concatination, except when it clearly refers to integer arithmetic, but don't take concatination too literally as this section elides certain details, including some of the auxiliary inputs and all length-related padding.
+`+` is string concatination, except when it clearly refers to unsigned machine-word arithmetic.
+Don't take concatination too literally as this section elides certain auxiliary inputs and all length-related padding.

-This length padding encodes the bitlength of every external argument so that one cannot create cryptographically trivial collisions by shifting bytes between them.
-The length padding often repeats (parts of) other plaintext tags as message fillers.
+This length padding encodes the bitlength of every external argument, which prevents shifting bytes between them in order to create cryptographically trivial collisions.
+The length padding also repeats (parts of) the plaintext of various tags as message filler.

-Thus this section is not suitable as an implementation reference, nor is it intended to be.
-Rather, it is intended to give an accurate overview of what the overall construction looks like, so that it may be more easily understood.
+The G3P operates on bitstrings.
+The syntax generators used never look at the content of any bitstring, only it's length.
+Thus by [parametricity](https://en.wikipedia.org/wiki/Parametricity) there cannot be any data-dependent truncations such as bcrypt's null byte.
+And, with handful of documented exceptions[^truncations-in-the-G3P], most of the bitstring inputs may be of arbitrary length and will never be truncated.

+The G3P's maximum theoretical password length is very nearly SHA256's length
+limit: 2.3 million terabytes.
+However, the password is prefixed with its length.
+Being forced to commit to the exact length of a password up front limits opportunities for streaming absurdly long passwords into the G3P, as would be necessary in this case.

+Also by parametricity, inspecting only the length implies that any reasonable implementation of the G3P's syntax generators cannot be solely or directly responsible for introducing data-dependent side-channels.
+With unavoidable exceptions, significant effort was put into making the G3P take a constant number of cryptographic operations regardless of the length of its bitstring parameters.

 ## Iterated HMAC preprocessing

 The key-stretching phase of the G3P is an iterated HMAC-SHA256 construction.
-The first form of key-stretching is very PBKDF2-like.[^pbkdf2-tagged-hmac] Here is PBKDF2's cryptographically secure pseudorandum number generator (CSPRNG) on top, followed by the modified generator on bottom.
+The first form of key-stretching is essentially PBKDF2.[^pbkdf2-tagged-hmac] Here is PBKDF2's cryptographically secure pseudorandum number generator (CSPRNG) on top, followed by the modified generator on bottom.
+Both are examples of a "KDF in feedback mode" from [NIST SP 800-108: Recommendation for Key Derivation Using Pseudorandom Functions](https://csrc.nist.gov/pubs/sp/800/108/upd1/final)

     i = (output block number, typically 0 but also [1..] for longer outputs) U 1 = HMAC (Password, Salt + INT_32_BE(i))